lukas2/node-webkit-thesaurus/README.md

     npm install -g generator-node-webkit
     yo node-webkit

 Answer yes when it asks you about downloading the Mac-version.
-Say no when it asks about overwriting files!
+Say no to everything else!

 Yes, there's better ways to package everything, but I am lazy and just want to get this out the door.. ;)